Glenn444/simple_shell/README.md

-Simple shell project done by Glenn and Philemon.
+Project created by Glenn and Philemon